-At April 30, 2022, management determined that the carrying value of the mining properties is best represented by historical costs, which may or may not reflect their eventual recoverable value.
-Management reviews the property for impairments on an on-going basis and considers the carrying value appropriate for the current period.
+Prior to January 31, 2022, management had determined that the carrying value of the mining properties is best represented by historical costs, which may or may not reflect their eventual recoverable value.
+Management reviews the property for impairments on an on-going basis.
 Significant assumptions and estimates used by management to determine the recoverable value are included in Note 3(d).